-On June 17, 2021, five former National Grid employees in the downstate New York facilities department were arrested on federal charges alleging fraud and bribery.
-It is National Grid's understanding that the investigation by the US Attorney's Office and FBI remains ongoing; National Grid is a victim of the alleged crimes and will continue to comply with the government's investigation.
-The New York Public Service Commission, the Massachusetts Department of Public Utilities, and the Rhode Island Public Utilities Commission have each issued request for information related to the alleged criminal conduct.
-At this time, it is not possible to predict the outcome of the regulatory review or determine the amount, if any, of any potential liabilities that may be incurred by the Company related to this matter.
-However, the Company does not expect this matter will have a material adverse effect on its results of operations, financial position or cash flows.
+On June 17, 2021, five former employees of National Grid USA Service Company, Inc. in the downstate New York facilities department were arrested on federal charges alleging fraud and bribery.
+The five former employees subsequently pleaded guilty to the charges, pursuant to plea agreements.
+The defendants have been, or are scheduled to be, sentenced between May 2022 and July 2022.
+It is NGUSA's understanding that the investigation by the U.S. Attorney's office and the Federal Bureau of Investigation remains ongoing; NGUSA is a victim of the alleged crimes and will continue to comply with the federal government's investigation.
+The DPU, the New York Public Service Commission ("NY PSC"), and the Rhode Island Public Utilities Commission have issued requests for information related to the alleged criminal conduct.
+The DPU has indicated that it will open an investigation into this matter after the conclusion of the NY PSC's investigation.
+At this time, it is not possible to predict the outcome of the regulatory investigations or determine the amount, if any, of any potential liabilities that may be incurred by the Company related to this matter.
+However, the Company does not expect this matter will have a material adverse effect on its results of operations, financial position, or cash flows.